bettkipkemoi/sas-analytics/README.md

 # sas-analytics
-## Run the codes to obtain the respective graphical output/results.
-If stuck, reach out to me: kbett945@gmail.com

 The aim of this study was to investigate the weight loss after three different diets.
 Please create a new variable called weightlost, which represents the difference between weight before the diet treatment and the weight after 6 weeks of diet treatment.
 Furthermore, the researcher thinks that a weight loss of more than 5 kg is considered an effective response to the diet treatment.
 Please create another variable called wlostcat, which has two levels: effective if the weight loss is larger than 5kg; noeffective if the weight loss is smaller or equal than 5kg.
 Provide a screenshot of the data in SAS.
 Output: